-Nestled between Mangawhai and Waipu Cove by a winding but very scenic road, Langs Beach has some of the loveliest sand of any beach in New Zealand.
-Its unique pink hue has attracted many artists as well as holidaymakers.
-The beach sits at the southern end of Bream Bay and there is a magnificent view of the Hen and Chicken Islands, just a few miles offshore.
-This is a great beach for swimming, walking, and just enjoying the scenery.
+Nestled between Mangawhai and Waipu Cove by a winding but scenic road, Langs Beach has some of the most unique sand in all of New Zealand.
+Its pink hue attracts artists, tourists, and holidaymakers.
+The beach sits at the southern end of Bream Bay and boasts a magnificent view of the Hen and Chicken Islands, just a few miles offshore.
+Here, you can enjoy swimming, walking, and reveling in the scenery.

 04 of 10

-The stretch of sand on Bream Bay to the south of Whangarei Heads is known as Uretiti Beach.
-This is a safe swimming beach with walks along the coast in either direction.
-There is also a popular camping ground here and the southern end of the beach is a semi-unofficial nude beach.Continue to 5 of 10 below.
+The stretch of sand on Bream Bay that lies to the south of Whangarei Heads is known as Uretiti Beach.
+This safe swimming beach is also great for beachcombers, with walks along the coast in either direction.
+Uretiti beach has a popular camping ground, too, so holiday weekends may fill up.
+For those seeking freedom and solitude, stroll to the southern end of the beach for a semi-unofficial nude area.Continue to 5 of 10 below.

 05 of 10

-This small beach is one of the best-kept secrets in the Whangarei area of Northland.
-It is on the northern side of Whangarei Harbor, not far from the Heads.
-To find the beach, follow the road to the Heads and turn off at Urquharts Bay.
-At the very end of the road is a car park.
-From there it is a ten-minute walk over farmland to the small and secluded bay.
+One of the best-kept secrets in the Whangarei area is Smuggler' Cove.
+Located on the northern side of Whangarei Harbor, not far from the Heads, this small beach can be accessed with a short jaunt.
+To find the beach, follow the road to The Heads and turn off at Urquharts Bay.
+At the very end of the road, park your car and enjoy a 10-minute walk through farmland to the secluded bay beach.

 06 of 10

-Matapouri Bay is one of several lovely beaches along the Tutukaka Coast, to the north east of Whangarei.
-The sweep of white sand beach is now backed by a number of holiday homes.
-It's possible to find a little more seclusion by walking the coastal track north to the next beach, Whale Bay (the walk takes forty minutes in each direction); along the way are some of the best views on this part of the coast.
+Just to the northeast of Whangarei lies a sweep of white sand beach backed by a number of holiday homes.
+And this is for good reason.
+Matapouri Bay on the Tutukaka Coast contains several lovely and easily accessible beaches.
+If you'd like more seclusion, pack water and some snacks and walk the coastal track north to Whale Bay (a 40-minute hike in each direction).
+Along the way are some of the best views on this part of the coast.

 07 of 10